jeremyreeder/gridscout/docs/_posts/2020-06-03-comparison-of-bends.md

 As expected, the sheetbend and double sheetbend slipped way too easily to be worth using.
 What's surprising is that the double sheetbend actually did the worst of these two.

+### How to tie the Simple-Simon-crossover bend

+This new knot is tied exactly like the Simple-Simon-over except that the standing part and working end on the U-shaped piece are swapped.